The First Day of Life

 Rashes, blotches, or tiny white spots also are common on newborns.
-These generally clear up over the first few days or weeks after birth.
-The doctor will examine your baby within the first 12-24 hours of birth and make sure that any rashes or spots are normal.
+These usually clear up over the first few days or weeks after birth.
+The doctor will examine your baby within the first 12–24 hours of birth and make sure that any rashes or spots are normal.

 Your newborn will go through a few other quick procedures, which may include: